Warning Signs of a Heart Attack

 Symptoms vary between men and women

 As with men, women’s most common heart attack symptom is chest pain (angina) or discomfort.
-But women are somewhat more likely than men to experience some of the other common symptoms, particularly shortness of breath, nausea/vomiting, and back or jaw pain.
+But women may experience other symptoms that are typically less associated with heart attack, such as shortness of breath, nausea/vomiting, and back or jaw pain.

 Don’t hesitate to call 911

-Learn the signs for heart attack, and remember: Even if you’re not sure it’s a heart attack, have it checked out.
+Learn the signs of heart attack and, even if you’re not sure it’s a heart attack, have it checked out.

 Minutes matter.
 Fast action can save lives – maybe your own.

 Call 911 if you experience heart attack warning signs.
-Calling 911 is almost always the fastest way to get lifesaving treatment.
+It's almost always the fastest way to get lifesaving treatment.

-An emergency medical services (EMS) team can begin treatment when they arrive – up to an hour sooner than if someone gets to the hospital by car.
-EMS staff are also trained to revive someone whose heart has stopped.
-Patients with chest pain who arrive by ambulance usually receive faster treatment at the hospital, too.
+An emergency medical services (EMS) team can begin treatment when they arrive.
+EMS staff are also trained to provide resuscitation efforts to someone whose heart has stopped.
+People with chest pain who arrive by ambulance may also receive faster treatment at the hospital.

 For many reasons, it’s best to call 911 so that an experienced EMS team can begin treatment and arrange rapid transport to the emergency room.